Places

 - Built-in rest windows at thermal baths, café stops, and scenic overlooks to keep teams refreshed

-- Evening fundraising moments: Danube cruise dinner, palace gala, or Tokaj tasting supporting global missions
+- Evening fundraising moments can include a Danube cruise dinner, palace gala, or Tokaj tasting that supports global missions

-We handle visas, translation, and venue logistics so pastors can focus on shepherding, storytelling, and generosity conversations.
+We guide visa documentation, translation, and venue logistics so pastors can focus on shepherding, storytelling, and generosity conversations.

 Sample Ministry Focus

-- Budapest welcome devotion atop Fisherman’s Bastion, followed by Parliament reflection on faith in public life
+- Budapest welcome devotion atop Fisherman’s Bastion, followed by a Parliament reflection on faith in public life

 - Danube Bend prayer walk through Esztergom Basilica, artisan visit in Szentendre, and evening worship on a private boat